tollev/github-actions-workshop/README.md

 This repository contains a simple go app.
 You do not need to know go, nor use any golang tooling.
 We will, unless explicitly specified otherwise, only modify files in the special `.github/` directory.

-## Building and testing the code w/jobs and steps
+## Our first wokflow

 1. We'll start with a simple workflow.
-Create the file `.github/workflows/build.yml` and with the following content:
+Create the file `.github/workflows/test.yml` and with the following content:

     ```yml
     # The "display name", shown in the GitHub UI
-    name: Build
+    name: Build and test

     # Trigger, run on push on any branch
     on:
       push:

     jobs:
-      build: # The 'build' job
+      test: # The 'build' job
         name: "Build application"
         runs-on: 'ubuntu-latest'
         steps: